AdobeDocs/experience-manager-learn.sv-SE/help/sites/content-fragments/content-fragments-delivery-feature-video-use.md

 ---
 title: Leverera innehållsfragment i AEM
-seo-title: Leverera innehållsfragment i Adobe Experience Manager
+seo-title: Delivering Content Fragments in Adobe Experience Manager
 description: Content Fragments, independent of layout, can be used directly in AEM Sites with Core Components or can be delivery in a headless channel channel.
-seo-description: Content Fragments, independent of layout, can be used directly in AEM Sites with Core Components or can be delivery in a headless channel channel.
+seo-description: Content Fragments, independent of layout, can be used directly in AEM Sites with Core Components or can be delivered in a headless manner to downstream channels.
 sub-product: content-services
-feature: Innehållsfragment
+feature: Content Fragments
 topics: authoring, content-architecture
 audience: all
 doc-type: feature video
 activity: use
-version: 6.3, 6.4, 6.5
+version: 6.4, 6.5
 uuid: 045473d2-5abe-4414-b91c-d369f3069ead
 discoiquuid: 912e0c41-83cf-49f7-b515-09519b6718c1
-topic: Innehållshantering
+topic: Content Management
 role: User
 level: Beginner
+exl-id: 525cd30c-05bf-4f17-b61b-90609ce757ea
-source-git-commit: 7200601c1b59bef5b1546a100589c757f25bf365
+source-git-commit: 307ed6cd25d5be1e54145406b206a78ec878d548
 workflow-type: tm+mt
-source-wordcount: '586'
+source-wordcount: '548'
 ht-degree: 0%

 ---

 # Leverera innehållsfragment {#delivering-content-fragments}